Volume 21, Number 2 (June 2012)

-The Journal of Income Distribution, Volume 21, Number 1 (March 2012) is now finally out.
-We apologise once again to our readers for the inordinate delay.
-Logistical problems at the Editorial Office have been hard to surmount.
+The Journal of Income Distribution, Volume 21, Number 2 (June 2012) is now finally out.
+We apologise to our readers for the continuing delay.
+The Editorial Office has faced the difficulties of having been quite understaffed for a stretch and is still a bit behind in its manuscript preparation.

 Readers are reminded that in addition to the contents of the current issue, all those of previous issues dating back to the Volume 15 Index Issue are available in full to subscribers, either in print or on-line here.
 For all issues past and current, Tables of Contents and Abstracts are freely available on-line.